Awarding and Disbursement Process

 Financial Aid awards for eligible students consist of a combination of grants, work- study and student loans.
 Award amounts from each program vary depending on the need and eligibility of each student.
 Awards are based on the assumption students will enroll full-time for Fall and Spring semesters.
 If you enroll less than full-time, some awards will be pro-rated based on the actual credits hours you are enrolled in.
 If you choose to enroll in the Summer semester, please note that there is no additional financial aid for summer.
 Contact the Financial Aid Office for details.

-If you are enrolled in a class that starts later in the semester and it is cancelled, the class will not count toward the number of credit hours you are enrolled in for that term.
+If you are enrolled in a class that starts later in the semester and it is canceled, the class will not count toward the number of credit hours you are enrolled in for that term.
 Your financial aid award will be adjusted to the actual hours you are attending.

 The financial aid packaging process ensures effective use of funds available and ensures fair and equitable treatment of all aid applicants.
 For information about eligibility requirements for each type of award.
-Also see Types of Grant Aid and Student Loans.
+Also, see Types of Grant Aid and Student Loans.

 The Office of Financial Aid will post your award offer online to your student account via "The Rock" student portal.
 The award offer details the amounts and types of financial aid for which you are eligible.
 Once you receive your award notification, please read all instructions and maintain a copy for your records.